thenativeweb/formats/README.md

 #### email

-Validates that a value is an email address.
+Validates that a value is an email address, according to the [W3C HTML5 specification](http://www.w3.org/TR/html5/forms.html#valid-e-mail-address).

 #### string